rocker-org/website/images/index.md

 title: "The Rocker Images: choosing a container"
 ---

+## Overview

-The rocker project provides a collection of containers suited for different needs. find a base image to extend or images with popular software and optimized libraries pre-installed.
+The Rocker Project provides a collection of (Linux) containers suited for different needs.
+Find a base image to extend or images with popular software and optimized libraries pre-installed.

 Get the latest version or a reproducibly fixed environment.

+## Images

 ### The versioned stack